 - To improve parks, trails and public spaces while providing programming consistent with the priorities identified in the 2020 Oklahoma City Parks Master Plan.

 - To engage community groups, neighborhoods, corporations, municipalities and other nonprofit organizations in improving our neighborhood parks, school parks and trails and the programs that are in them.

 - To increase community stewardship of parks, school parks, trails and public spaces.

-- Neighborhood and community groups and churches connected to parks, schools, trails and other public spaces are eligible to apply.
+- Neighborhood/community groups connected to parks, school parks, trails and other public spaces in Oklahoma County.

-- Any 501(c)(3) nonprofit organization that provides direct services and has a governing board based in Oklahoma County is eligible to apply.
+- Any 501(c)(3) nonprofit organization providing direct services and that has a governing board based in Oklahoma County.

-- Local government agencies or state and city-connected agencies may apply.
+- Local government agencies or state and city-connected agencies.

 - Funds provided by the Oklahoma City Community Foundation in support of identified parks projects or programs will be held in escrow and will be distributed as expenses are incurred.